| Barry MacDonnell's

 - or (1) select the entire table first with your mouse, (2) right-click anywhere on the selected table (but not on a rotated text area), and then (3) choose Borders/Fill from the context menu that appears, and choose "X" as the style for all items.
 [This method should bring up the "Properties for Table Borders/Fill" dialog.
 Any button icon there that contains an "X" means the feature is turned off.]

 Use the Equation editor (available in some editions of WordPerfect) to create a box containing the rotated text.
+Users familiar with the Equation editor might find this method useful.
 See Footnote 1 below.

 Method 4.
 [WordPerfect